“Be quiet, I’m reading.”

 “What happened to your face, kit?”

-Granny sought Rover through the tall cattails rimming the oval pond.
-The fingertips creasing the folds of her humble denim dress whitened.
-The werewolf’s dark eyebrows lifted, and he sought the ducklings for guidance.
-They shrugged, and he snorted and elbowed them both back into the water.
+Granny sought Rover through the pond’s tall cattails.
+She tightened her grip around her hips, and her fingertips creased her denim skirt.
+Rover lifted his eyebrows and sought the ducklings for guidance.
+The blond twins shrugged, and the werewolf snorted and elbowed them both back into the water.
+Splash!
+Splash!

-“No, I didn’t.”
-Frost appeared out of thin air, his expression grim, like the theft of promised pies would not be taken lightly.
+Frost appeared out of thin air.
 “I will nail your balls to a chair.”

-“Not before you tell me what’s going on.”
-Granny turned her stern regard on the fey.
+“Not before you tell me what’s goin’ on.”
+Granny grimaced at the fey.
 “Well?”

 “Nothing,” the children answered in unison.

 “Be calm, Granny.”
 Peter gestured to the children.
 “The Shoe has spoken.”

 Granny shoved the mail into Frost’s grocery bag and ripped open the truck’s passenger door.
 She kneeled on the seat and dug under the driver’s side.

 “We’re gonna talk about this later.
 Make no mistake, boy, you’ll tell me the truth.
 Bur right now, I have a task for you, kit.”